What is the Safe and Sound Protocol — and how can it support your nervous system?

 Why combine the SSP with coaching?

 In my work, I offer the SSP not as a standalone method, but as part of an embodied coaching journey.
-We blend the SSP with nervous system regulation tools, somatic work, and soulful guidance to support what is truly arising for you — at your pace, in your way.
+We blend the SSP with nervous system regulation tools, somatic work, and intuitive soulful guidance to support what is truly arising for you — at your pace, in your way.

 Together, we create the conditions for lasting change — not by pushing through, but by building a foundation of inner safety, trust, and connection.
 That’s when your soul’s deeper guidance can begin to move freely again.